ruxailab/RUXAILAB/README.md

 <div align="center">
-  <h1>UX Remote LAB</h1>
+  <h1>Welcome to UX Remote LAB</h1>
-  <p><strong>The UX Remote LAB</strong> is a Usabilits Test and Heuristics tests project provided by <a href="https://retlab-dev.firebaseapp.com/">UX Remote LAB</a>.
-It is a User tests and heuristics test web aplication develop for help project creators for have a review from your users.</p>
+  <p><strong>UX Remote LAB</strong> is a user-friendly platform for usability testing and heuristic evaluation.
+Designed and provided by <a href="https://retlab-dev.firebaseapp.com/">UX Remote LAB</a>, it is a web application developed to assist project creators in gathering valuable insights from their users.</p>
 </div>

 <div align="center">
   <a href="https://retlab-dev.firebaseapp.com/"><strong>Read The Docs</strong></a>